haddocking/haddocking.github.io/education/powerfit-webserver/index.md

 </a>
 <a class="prompt prompt-info">
-In the newly opened Fit in Map window, select the best-fitted structure of PowerFit (fit_?.pdb) as Fit model and the original density map (ribosome-KsgA.map) as the map.
+In the newly opened Fit in Map window, select the best-fitted structure of PowerFit (fit_?.pdb) as Fit model and the original density map (ribosome-RsgA.map) as the map.
 </a>
 <a class="prompt prompt-info">
 Press Fit to start the optimization.